a-hodges/ist-tutoring/README.md

 The Specific Question is the question the student is asking or a topic they need to know more about.
 Students should be instructed to be as specific as possible.

-The Problem Type is a selection of the categories of problems that students may encouter.
+The Problem Type is a selection of the categories of problems that students may encounter.
 This helps determine the stage of problem solving they are at.

 Once all of the fields are filled out, the ticket is submitted with the `Submit` button.
 The page is protected by a CAPTCHA so students may be asked to respond to the CAPTCHA before the ticket is submitted.